How can I move to Hagakure Structure in Google Ads?OrbitalAds

 If you’re worried that using the Hagakure structure will mean that you can’t create highly targeted campaigns, you can use Google Ads’ IF functions.
 This means that you can insert text into your ads that only shows up if the person viewing the ads meets certain conditions.
 They could have abandoned their cart or live in a certain location or be using a mobile device.

-Using IF functions helps you create more personalized ads and ensures you attract the right traffic to your website.
+Using IF functions help you create more personalized ads and ensures you attract the right traffic to your website.
 To use this feature, you need to create different target audiences in Google Ads.

 However, there are some pitfalls to using the IF functions.
 You can’t A/B test the ads, which means you can’t get access to the data that lets you work out which ad is performing better.
 This makes it almost impossible to fully optimize your ads and make changes to boost performance